 guests from other yacht clubs who are exploring the Columbia River basin.

-friendships with conversation, laughter, and shared food and beverages is what we do
+ways.
+Building long term friendships in conversation, laughter, and shared food and

 Sincerely,